 First program meeting of the Upper New York United Methodist Historical Society

-The purpose of the Upper New York United Methodist Historical Society is to work with Upper New York Conference Archives & History (UNYCAH) in preserving Methodist materials related to the Upper New York Conference and antecedents and to promote knowledge of Methodist history and skills for preserving and disseminating it.
+The purpose of the Upper New York United Methodist Historical Society is to work with UNYCAH in preserving Methodist materials related to the Upper New York conference and antecedents and to promote knowledge of Methodist history and skills for preserving and disseminating it.

 The Society and guests met in its first program meeting June 17, 2017 in the community building of Esperance-Sloansville United Methodist Church.
 Tables full of resources on Schoharie County Methodism were available for browsing prior to the meeting.

 It was endorsed in the meeting that the Society wants to encourage and help local church historians and that the Society seeks to meet twice a year, sometimes combined with another group or event.
-The next Society meeting is planned to be joint with the Saturday, September 30, 2017 meeting of the Upper New York Commission on Archives and History at the Conference archives at 7481 Henry Clay Boulevard in Liverpool, New York.
+The next Society meeting is planned to be joint with the Saturday, September 30, 2017 meeting of the Upper New York Commission on Archives and History at the conference archives at 7481 Henry Clay Boulevard in Liverpool, New York.
+Details will come out later.

 The business meeting was followed by a slide program on Schoharie County Methodist Churches (including some early Methodist figures such as James Dempster, and both German and New England settlers), a spaghetti lunch, and a tour to some local historic churches in Duanesburg and Quaker Street and optional stops in Esperance.